orenkats/ib-trading-bot-infrastructure/README.md

 This project sets up an Interactive Brokers (IB) trading bot infrastructure, running on Amazon Cloud.
 The bot can perform automated trading based on predefined strategies, send PnL updates to a Telegram chat, and schedule tasks using Amazon's task scheduler.

+## About

+The IB Trading Bot Infrastructure is designed to facilitate automated trading activities by integrating with the Interactive Brokers API.
+It includes mechanisms for:

+- **Automated Trading**: Execute trades based on alerts and strategies defined in separate scripts.
+- **PnL Updates**: Send periodic Profit and Loss (PnL) updates to a Telegram chat to keep track of trading performance.
+- **Market Scanning**: Use IB's market scanner API to identify trading opportunities based on customizable filters.
+- **Scheduling Tasks**: Leverage Amazon's task scheduler to run trading scripts and manage IB Gateway sessions.

 ## Project Structure

 - **main_ib.py**: Connects to the IB Gateway, handles order placements, and retrieves PnL data.